kardson/AutoReport/README.md

 # AutoReport
-Automated report scripts for SHU students on campus based on Selenium
+Automated report scripts for SHU students based on Selenium

 ## ~~1.
 Some question~~